JACK DANIEL KICKED IT AFTER KICKING THE SAFE!

 Has anyone ever said to you, “You don’t know Jack”?
 Well, after reading this, you can answer, “As a matter of fact, I do”.
 Just as long as the conversation is about the guy whose name is proudly displayed on Jack Daniel’s Whiskey.

-- What’s with that “Old No, 7” on the label?: Nobody’s really sure why it says that below Jack’s name but there are three theories.
-One is that Jack had seven girlfriends, another is that he lost one of one of his prize barrels for seven years, and finally, that he transported his whiskey on the number seven train.
+Nobody’s really sure why it says that below Jack’s name but there are three theories.
+One is that Jack had seven girlfriends, another is that he lost one of his prize barrels for seven years, and finally, that he transported his whiskey on the number seven train.
 Whatever the reason, seven was definitely Jack’s lucky number.

 So the next time someone says, “You don’t know Jack”, you might wanna bet ‘em a bottle.